jiansun/Neural_diffusion_distance/README.md

 Copy the 'Dataset' folder to the same directory of 'DiffusionMap', i.e., making sure that 'Dataset' and 'DiffusionMap' are in the same directory.

+Additional Note: You can revise the training loss to use per-row cosine similarity to get diffusion distance capturing small objects.
 ----
 Please follow "README.txt" in folder of "DiffusionMap" for training neural diffusion network.